pregnant couple embracing

 Symptoms

-Second trimester symptoms are generally very tame, and most of the bothersome ones are overshadowed by exciting signs of new life.
+Second trimester symptoms are generally tame, and most of the bothersome ones are overshadowed by exciting signs of new life.
 A few pesky symptoms include:

 Healthcare provider appointments